planarnetwork/dtd2mysql/README.md

 At the moment only MySQL compatible databases are supported but it could be extended to support other data stores.
 PRs are very welcome.

-## Install
+## Download / Install

 You don't have to install it globally but it makes it easier if you are not going to use it as part of another project.
 The `-g` option usually requires `sudo`.
+It is not necessary to git clone this repository unless you would like to contribute.

 ```
 npm install -g dtd2mysql